kawu/hhu-dl-materials-2020/context/README.md

 **Exercise**: Extract and encode the dev set from the `dev.conllu` file.
-To make encoding work, you may need to modify the `encode_with` function in `data.py`, since some words/POS tags preset in `dev.conllu` may not be present in `train.conllu`.
+To make encoding work, you may need to modify the `encode_with` function in `data.py`, since some words/POS tags present in `dev.conllu` may not be present in `train.conllu`.

 **Exercise**: Report the accuracy on the dev set together with the accuracy on